Cricket-West Indies suspend coach Simmons

-Sept 28 West Indies have suspended Phil Simmons after the coach criticised the selection policy for next month's tour to Sri Lanka.
+West Indies have suspended Phil Simmons after the coach criticised the selection policy for next month's tour to Sri

 "The management of the WICB has taken action to suspend the head coach pending an investigation into the issue," the West Indies Cricket Board said in a statement on Monday.